-Copper hair is a blend of red and bronze colors and because there is no natural tone a copper hair dye is needed to achieve it.
+Copper hair is a blend of red and bronze colors, and because there is no natural tone, a copper hair dye is needed to achieve it.
 Copper is one of the most popular red hair colors for women right now.
-There are different shades of copper hair, including soft strawberry, and deep ginger to a copper penny.
+There are different shades of copper hair, including soft strawberry and deep ginger to a copper penny.
 This hue is a slightly darker red compared to auburn hair color.

 Picking the right combo will brighten your skin and give life to your tresses.
 For your inspiration, here are images and pictures of the best copper hair colors trending this year!

 #1: Glossy Pumpkin Spice Copper Lob

-#2: Spicy Copper
+#9: Spicy Copper

 Consider a spicy copper red hair color.
 Copper will give you an elevated, sophisticated look.
 Ask for a level and tone of copper red that suits your skin tone and a root melt.
 Having depth at the root makes your copper look dimensional.
 Plus, it works great with darker hair tones.
 A demi-permanent color will reflect a lot of shine and add longevity to your color.

-#3: Stunning Mid-Length Copper and Blonde Hair Highlights
+#10: Stunning Mid-Length Copper and Blonde Hair Highlights

-#4: Copper Makeover
+#11: Copper Makeover

-#5: Amazing Copper Peach
+#12: Amazing Copper Peach

 Spice up your locks with an amazing copper peach color.
 When you wear your hair with warm tones, your hair will look rich and shiny.
 If you have never tried copper tones, don’t forget to take little steps first.
 Try copper highlights first before coloring all your hair.